 If you are held responsible for the injury or death of someone while you were DUI, this will affect the outcome of your case.
 This is especially true in terms of your sentencing.
 These guidelines vary by circumstances, including the state’s laws regarding DUI related injuries and fatalities.
-A Dekalb County attorney from Andrew R. Lynch, P.C. can clarify the following for you based on your circumstances:
+A Dekalb County attorney from The Lynch Law Group can clarify the following for you based on your circumstances:

 - Vehicular manslaughter: Four years in state prison, with a maximum of 10 years in prison if you exhibited extreme recklessness in leading up to the fatal accident.

 - DUI with injury: Three years in state prison, plus another year for every additional person you injured.
 If there was a number of victims, you might receive three additional years per victim.

 Talk to an Experienced DUI Attorney in Dekalb County Who Can Protect Your Rights

 When someone is charged with a DUI, their entire future may be at stake.
 A DUI conviction can result in a long prison term as well as expensive fines.
-With the help of a skilled DUI lawyer from Andrew R. Lynch, P.C., you may be able to avoid those outcomes—contact us today and request a consultation.
+With the help of a skilled DUI lawyer from The Lynch Law Group, you may be able to avoid those outcomes—contact us today and request a consultation.

 After you have been charged with a crime, the police will likely ask to speak to you about your case.
 Unfortunately, many people make the mistake of doing so.
 Here are several reasons why you should never talk to the police without a Dekalb County attorney present.